Legislation and regulation

 Environmental and Sustainability Consultant

-Here is the nuance that many organizations are overlooking.
-The directive does not require companies to stop making environmental claims — it requires those claims to be verifiable.
-The difference may seem technical, but it has significant operational implications.
+Here is the nuance many organisations are overlooking.
+The directive does not require companies to stop making environmental communications, but it requires those communications to be verifiable.
+The difference looks technical, but it has important operational implications.

-When a company claims to have reduced its emissions by 30%, it needs to be able to show where that figure comes from: which methodology was applied, what data supports it, how the scopes were calculated, which emission factors were used, and where the traceable evidence is.
-When it states that its product is “carbon neutral,” it needs a documented life cycle study, not an offset purchased without context.
+When a company says it has cut its emissions by 30%, it needs to be able to show where that figure comes from: which methodology was applied, what data supports it, how Scopes 1, 2 and 3 were calculated, which emission factors were used and where the traceable evidence is.
+When it claims its product is "carbon neutral", it needs a documented life cycle assessment that supports that real impact, not an offset bought without context.

-The traceability of environmental data is no longer a differentiating argument — it becomes a legal requirement.
+The traceability of environmental data stops being a differentiating argument and becomes a legal requirement.

-Sustainability managers suddenly find themselves in a scenario where marketing, operations, and compliance departments must speak the same language: the language of data.
+Sustainability managers find themselves in a scenario where marketing, operations and compliance must speak the same language: the language of data.

-Some companies will see this directive as a threat; others will read it as an opportunity.
-Those that already work with verifiable data, with systems that generate auditable reports and with calculation traceability from activity to final report, will have a real advantage: they will be able to communicate credibly in a market where most will have to temper their messaging.
+Some companies will see this directive as a threat, and some will read it as an opportunity.
+Those that already work with verifiable data, auditable reports and calculation traceability from the activity to the final report will have a real advantage: they will be able to communicate credibly in a market where most will have to temper their messaging.

-At Manglai we help sustainability teams manage exactly this: consolidating environmental data with full traceability, calculating carbon footprints according to recognized methodologies such as the GHG Protocol or ISO 14064, and generating audit-ready reports.
-Not as an operational luxury, but as the foundation that makes any claim a company wants to make about its impact genuinely sustainable — no pun intended.
+At Manglai we help sustainability teams consolidate environmental data with full traceability, calculate the carbon footprint using recognised methodologies such as the GHG Protocol or ISO 14064, and generate audit-ready reports.
+Not as an operational luxury, but as the foundation that makes any claim a company wants to make about its impact defensible.

 Paula Otero